-Piotr Gwiazda is an American literary scholar, translator, and poet.
+Piotr Gwiazda is a literary scholar, translator, and poet.
 He is the author of two critical studies, US Poetry in the Age of Empire, 1979-2012 (Palgrave Macmillan, 2014) and James Merrill and W.H.
 Auden: Homosexuality and Poetic Influence (Palgrave Macmillan, 2007).
 He is the translator of two books by Polish writer Grzegorz Wróblewski, Zero Visibility (Phoneme Media, 2017) and Kopenhaga (Zephyr Press, 2013).
 Gwiazda has also published three volumes of poetry: Aspects of Strangers (Moria Books, 2015), Messages: Poems & Interview (Pond Road Press, 2012), and Gagarin Street (winner of the Washington Writers’ Publishing House Poetry Contest, 2005).

 Gwiazda’s essays, reviews, translations, and poems have appeared in many journals, including AGNI, Antioch Review, Asymptote, Barrow Street, Barzkah, The Brooklyn Rail, Chicago Review, Colorado Review, Contemporary Literature, Copper Nickel, Denver Quarterly, Drunken Boat, Granta, Hotel Amerika, Jacket, Jacket2, Journal of European Studies, Journal of Modern Literature, Laurel Review, Mantis, Modern Philology, Modernism/Modernity, The Nation, Pleiades, PN Review, Poetry Salzburg Review, Postmodern Culture, Prelude, Rain Taxi Review of Books, The Seattle Review, Seneca Review, Smartish Pace, 6×6, The Southern Review, Talisman, the TLS, Translation Review, Tripwire, The Wolf, and XCP: Cross Cultural Poetics.